 Mobile websites with Speed optimization overshadows Desktop

 Mobile is the future.
 Adopting mobile devices is a practice that is increasing at an incredible pace.
 The reason is that mobile is about to encompass the entire human race.
-In 2017, there were 2.32 billion subscriptions to smartphones.
+By 2022, it is predicted that there will be 6.64 billion subscriptions to smartphones.
 This growing practice of mobile adoption is disturbing online businesses.
-This is probably the businesses that are not adopting mobile internet marketing.
+These are probably the businesses that are not adopting mobile internet marketing.

 To enjoy success in the business, online businesses need to adopt a mobile-first approach.
-This helps to reach the millions of mobile subscribers.
-For those organizations that aim to reach this massive mobile population, will get unimaginable awards very soon.
+This helps to reach millions of mobile subscribers.
+Those organizations that aim to reach this massive mobile population, will get unimaginable awards very soon.

 Image source: Stone Temple

-Business should not follow the strategy of going mobile friendly and miss vital steps.
-When they do, they fail to reach the millions of mobile users.
-The gap that occurs is a result of unresponsive and underperforming mobile websites.
+Business should not follow the strategy of going mobile-friendly and miss vital steps.
+When they do, they fail to reach millions of mobile users.
+The gap that occurs as a result of unresponsive and underperforming mobile websites.